mozilla/extension-workshop/src/content/documentation/publish/signing-and-distribution-overview.md

 <!-- END: Table -->

-All submissions, regardless of how they are signed, are subject to Mozilla's [Add-on Policies](/documentation/publish/add-on-policies/) and the the [Firefox Add-on Distribution Agreement](/documentation/publish/firefox-add-on-distribution-agreement/).
+All submissions, regardless of how they are signed, are subject to Mozilla's [Add-on Policies](/documentation/publish/add-on-policies/) and the [Firefox Add-on Distribution Agreement](/documentation/publish/firefox-add-on-distribution-agreement/).

 {% endcapture %}
 {% include modules/column-w-toc.liquid,